microsoft/accessibility-insights-windows/docs/TelemetryDetails.md

 `outerAssembly` | The assembly from which the outermost Exception was thrown. | `PresentationCore, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35`
 `outerMethod` | The method from which the outermost Exception was thrown. | `System.Windows.Media.Visual.TrySimpleTransformToAncestor`
 `problemId` | A concatenation of the innermost Exception type and the method from which the innermost Exception was thrown. | `System.InvalidOperationException at AccessibilityInsights.SharedUx.Controls.HierarchyControl+<>c__DisplayClass55_0.<OnSelected>b__0`
 `details` | A JSON-serialized array of [ExceptionDetail objects](#exceptiondetail-objects) that correspond to this Exception.
-The first item in the array is always the outermost Exception | `[{"parsedStack":[{"method":"System.Windows.Media.Visual.TrySimpleTransformToAncestor","level":0,"line":0,"assembly":"PresentationCore, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35"},{"method":"System.Windows.Media.Visual.TransformToAncestor","level":1,"line":0,"assembly":"PresentationCore, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35"},{"method":"AccessibilityInsights.SharedUx.Controls.HierarchyControl+<>c__DisplayClass55_0.<OnSelected>b__0","level":2,"line":0,"assembly":"AccessibilityInsights.SharedUx, Version=1.1.899.1, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a"}],"outerId":"0","message":"The specified Visual is not an ancestor of this Visual.","type":"System.InvalidOperationException","id":"25819492"}]`
+The first item in the array is always the outermost Exception. | `[{"parsedStack":[{"method":"System.Windows.Media.Visual.TrySimpleTransformToAncestor","level":0,"line":0,"assembly":"PresentationCore, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35"},{"method":"System.Windows.Media.Visual.TransformToAncestor","level":1,"line":0,"assembly":"PresentationCore, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35"},{"method":"AccessibilityInsights.SharedUx.Controls.HierarchyControl+<>c__DisplayClass55_0.<OnSelected>b__0","level":2,"line":0,"assembly":"AccessibilityInsights.SharedUx, Version=1.1.899.1, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a"}],"outerId":"0","message":"The specified Visual is not an ancestor of this Visual.","type":"System.InvalidOperationException","id":"25819492"}]`

 ##### ExceptionDetail Objects
 Each ExceptionDetail object represents a single Exception that was thrown, along with its stack trace.
 Exceptions can be nested, with each inner Exception pointing to its immediate wrapper Exception.
 The following properties are defined:

 Name | Description | Sample
 --- | --- | ---
-`type` | The type of Exception that was thrown | `System.InvalidOperationException` `message` | The `Message` property specified when this Exception was thrown | `The specified Visual is not an ancestor of this Visual.`
+`type` | The type of Exception that was thrown. | `System.InvalidOperationException` `message` | The `Message` property specified when this Exception was thrown. | `The specified Visual is not an ancestor of this Visual.`
 `id` | A system-assigned ID for this specific exception event.
-This is used to link the Exception chain | *some id* `outerId` | A system-assigned value that maps to the id or the immediate parent of this Exception.
-Will be 0 for the outermost Exception | *some id*
+This is used to link the Exception chain. | *some id* `outerId` | A system-assigned value that maps to the id or the immediate parent of this Exception.
+Will be 0 for the outermost Exception. | *some id*
 `parsedStack` | A JSON-serialized array of [StackFrame Objects[(#stackframe-objects)] that identify where this Exception was thrown.
 Index 0 is the innermost frame, index 1 is the next innermost, etc. | `[{"method":"System.Windows.Media.Visual.TrySimpleTransformToAncestor","level":0,"line":0,"assembly":"PresentationCore, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35"},{"method":"System.Windows.Media.Visual.TransformToAncestor","level":1,"line":0,"assembly":"PresentationCore, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35"},{"method":"AccessibilityInsights.SharedUx.Controls.HierarchyControl+<>c__DisplayClass55_0.<OnSelected>b__0","level":2,"line":0,"assembly":"AccessibilityInsights.SharedUx, Version=1.1.899.1, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a"}]`

 ##### StackFrame Objects
 Each StackFrame object represents a frame on the exception stack with the 4 following properties:
 Name | Description | Sample
 --- | --- | ---
-`level` | The count of stack frames from the innermost Exception | `1` `assembly` | The assembly of the indicated stack frame | `PresentationCore, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35`
+`level` | The count of stack frames from the innermost Exception. | `1` `assembly` | The assembly of the indicated stack frame. | `PresentationCore, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35`
-`method` | The method of the indicated stack frame | `System.Windows.Media.Visual.TransformToAncestor` `line` | If available, the line of the indicated stack frame (0 if unavailable) | `0`
+`method` | The method of the indicated stack frame. | `System.Windows.Media.Visual.TransformToAncestor` `line` | If available, the line of the indicated stack frame (0 if unavailable). | `0`

 ### Common Data Properties
 Common data properties are included with every telemetry event.
 Some of these properties pipeline-controlled, and some are application-controlled.
 The following tables outline these properties.